uaf-math/calc1/writtenhomework.md

 ## Written Homework

-Written Homework (WRH) is due according to the [weekly course schedule](assets/general/Fall2019/MATH251-Schedule-F2019.pdf) (see tab at left), usually but not always on Mondays.
+Written Homework (WRH) is due according to the [weekly course schedule](assets/general/Spring2020/M251-Spring-2020-Schedule.pdf) (see tab at left), usually but not always on Mondays.
 Written Homework is always due at the start of class.
-After it is collected, the solutions will be posted at the [Blackboard site](https://classes.alaska.edu/).
+Solutions are posted at the [Blackboard site](https://classes.alaska.edu/).

-Usually homework consists of working problems from your textbook on your paper, however the first written homework asks questions about the syllabus.

-**A copy of Written Homework 1 is here: [WRH 1](assets/materials/Fall2019/Quiz-1-Syllabus.pdf)**

 {% include homeworktable.md  data=site.data.writtenhomework-s2020%}